antononcube/Raku-Jupyter-Chatbook/README.md

 ## LLM cells

-The LLMs of OpenAI (ChatGPT, DALL-E) and Google (PaLM) can be interacted with using "dedicated" notebook cells.
+The LLMs of OpenAI (ChatGPT, DALL-E) and Google (PaLM, Gemini) can be interacted with using "dedicated" notebook cells.

 Here is an example of a code cell with PaLM magic spec: